-The Green bay Packers and Chicago Bears rivalry is one of best in the history of organized sports.
+The Green bay Packers and Chicago Bears rivalry is one of best in the history of organized sports — and our favorite.

 This rivalry, experienced through the ‘big city vs small town’ lens, has it all.

-One side has routinely had historically great passing games and the other has boasted historically great defenses.
-Nearly equal and opposite forces, it seems.
+One side has routinely had historically great quarterbacks and the other has boasted historically great defenses.
+One team’s running game has, over the years, been stronger where the other team has been the better passing offense.

 These two teams are No. 1 and No. 2 in all-time wins, World Championships and Hall of Fame inductees.
 They’re the oldest rivals in the league.
 They hate each other, but a level of brotherly-respect still remains.